Follow these recommended steps for the safe storage of your unused Culinary Solvent.

 - How much do you need?
 Double check on the actual amount you need, and only store that amount.
 We we are happy to supply you with as much as you need however storing smaller amounts safer than storing larger amounts.
 We recommend you only keep enough on hand for not more than two weeks.

 - Check with your local fire code. - Depending on local ordinances or codes that affect may affect your business, you may need to follow additional steps to ensure the safe storage in accordance with those recommendations of your local authorities.
 Reaching out to your local fire department to inquire about "any special requirements for the storage of 200 proof ethanol?" is a great place to start if you are unsure about your local codes.
 Typically, volumes under 5 gallons do not generally have special requirements however asking your local expert directly is the best way to know for sure.

 - Prepare your storage area.
 Depending on the volume you intend to purchase and store, you may need to make special arrangements before placing your order.
 This advice applies to commercial customers storing bulk volumes over 15 gallons primarily.
 Local regulations may require spill containment or other measures before your ethanol is delivered.

 - Consider package type if storage for an extended period of time is expected. - Drums vs individual 5 gallon pails, certain packages may be advantageous depending on your specific situation.
-We are able to package product in drums or jugs, we offer metal drums upon request.
+We are able to package product in drums or jugs, we offer metal drums upon request and availability.